tokenn-com/ico/README.md

 ### Features

 Ownable - The TOKEN contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
-But since TOKENpresale is its owner and doesn’t use this feature, it will stay its TOKEN’s owner forever.
+But since TokenSale is its owner and doesn’t use this feature, it will stay its TOKEN’s owner forever.
 Pausable - The trade of tokens, i.e. transfer from one account to another, of tokens can be halted and continued by its owner (see Lifecycle).

 Mintable - The TOKEN instance’s owner is able to mint some tokens, i.e. create new tokens and increase any account’s token balance.

-Accounts/Roles
+### Accounts/Roles

-Owner
-The TOKENpresale instance will own the TOKEN instance.
+Owner - The TokenSale instance will own the TOKEN instance.

-Token holders
-The TOKEN contract by itself doesn’t impose any restrictions to which accounts can hold tokens.
-But as the contract instance is owned by a TOKENpresale instance, there are some limitations on how to get tokens:
+Token holders - The TOKEN contract by itself does not impose any restrictions on which accounts can hold tokens.
+But as the contract instance is owned by a TokenSale instance, there are some limitations on how to get tokens:
-1. Being a dExpert, thus getting some tokens minted by the  TOKENpresale instance owner before the crowdsale period starts.
+1. Being a presale buyer and receiving tokens from the instance owner before the crowdsale period starts.
 2. Becoming whitelisted by the Whitelist instance’s owner, thus being allowed to purchase tokens during the crowdsale period.
-3. The predefined wallet and reward accounts will get some tokens at the end of crowdsale period.
+3. The predefined wallet and reward accounts will get their allocated tokens at the end of crowdsale period.
-4. Tokens allocated by the Locked instance owner, after its 365 retention period has ended.
-The token distribution defines their uses as ICO, new user aquisition, exchanges listings, team, and ACT Foundation contributors.
+4. Tokens allocated by the Locked instance owner, which are available after the retention period has ended.
 5. Being the receiver of a freely tradable ERC20 compliant token transfer after the crowdsale has ended.

 Lifecycle